TheChricke/BNN/README.md

 **Tech Stack**

-pip install pandas numpy scikit-learn torch sqlite database used for kline data python 3.9.0 used
+pip install pandas numpy scikit-learn torch

+sqlite database used for kline data

+python 3.9.0 used

 **Project Files**

-bnn.py --runs the bayesian neural network with the current model archiecture defined in BNNClassifier class create_binance_db.py --creates the sqlite databases and tables used for storing Binance data fetch_alpha_klines.py --appends time series data for all tokens with new data fetch_alpha_tokens.py --fetch all available tokens to fetch time series data for
+bnn.py --runs the bayesian neural network with the current model archiecture defined in BNNClassifier class

+create_binance_db.py --creates the sqlite databases and tables used for storing Binance data

+fetch_alpha_klines.py --appends time series data for all tokens with new data

+fetch_alpha_tokens.py --fetch all available tokens to fetch time series data for

 **Usage**

-Run python bnn.py (have to manually edit in BNNClassifier to change architecture) It saves the .pt that can then be used
+Run python bnn.py (have to manually edit in BNNClassifier to change architecture).
+It saves the .pt that can then be used

 The output of the model will give a mean and standard deviation for every output